International Affairs, BA | Political Science, BA

-Maggie’s decision to pursue a combined degree in International Affairs and Political Science was inspired by a service learning trip to Iringa, Tanzania and study abroad in Hungary.
-The month-long service trip sparked her curiosity for human rights advocacy and to explore how international studies connects our world.
+Maggie decided to pursue a combined degree in International Affairs and Political Science after a service learning trip to Tanzania and studying abroad in Hungary.

-Co-op at the International Law Institute, Washington D.C.
+Maggie’s second Co-op experience is at the International Law Institute in Washington D.C.

 Maggie is passionate about seeking creative solutions to inequality across the world.
 Focusing on human rights, she pays particular attention to women activists and politicians who are breaking down barriers and replacing them with ideas of equality and justice.
 Maggie is interested in using the bridge between academia and activism to amplify the ideas of marginalized people for justice and equality.
 She hopes to apply her curiosity to a career with an international organization that employs a grassroots political approach to research and activism.